-(a) An allowance of BND\$150.00 per day.
+- a) An allowance of BND\$150.00 per day.

-(b) Honorarium of BND\$1000.00 per duration of the visit.
+- b) Honorarium of BND\$1000.00 per duration of the visit.

-(c) Return business class air fare.
+- c) Return air fare.

-(d) Local Hospitality (Transportation and Accommodation).
+- d) Local Hospitality.

 2.7 Termination of Appointment by Q&E

 The Q&E reserves the right to terminate the services of the EE at any time during the period of tenure after notifying Chairperson of the Board, if such termination is deemed necessary, by giving one month written notice to the EE.